-A week long pilgrimage into the budding spring forest of rhododendrons and sacred caves.
-Yolmo is a magical place indeed especially when you get caught in a blizzard.
+A week long pilgrimage shot on my iphone.
+Into the budding spring forest of rhododendrons and sacred caves.
+Yolmo is a magical place, especially when you get caught in a blizzard.

-We started in melamchi gang where we spent three nights with a Tibetan family sitting in the caves and sacred Guru Rinpoche sites during the day.
-On day four we took the local bus down curvy switch backs of the mountain side to another dirt road up the opposite side of the valley where we were dropped off and started a couple hours hike up to Tarkeghyang.
+We started in melamchigyang where we spent three nights with a Tibetan family sitting in the caves and sacred Guru Rinpoche sites during the day.
+On the 4th day we took the local bus down curvy switch backs of the mountain to another dirt road up the opposite side of the valley where we were dropped off and started a couple hours hike up to Tarkeghyang.
 From there we started our “real” trek up to the cave at Yandakchok.

 We climbed another steep trail for 3 hours through beautiful hobbit forests eventually arriving at an open meadow.
 There was a boarded up shack we decided could be a great place to squat for the night.
 It felt luxurious as we had a shack for shelter, a fire pit and cooking utensils.
 After setting up our things and making it homey we practiced while outside a herd of yaks came to graze on the flat meadow.
 We stoked the fire and watched the sunset making for a cozy night high in the quiet hills above Tarkeghyang.